Audiosutras/documentation/docs/amazing_lists.md

 [PIPX](https://pypa.github.io/pipx/)
 Install and Run Python Applications in Isolated Environments

+[Psycopg 3](https://www.psycopg.org/psycopg3/docs/basic/index.html) Psycopg 3 is a modern implementation of a PostgreSQL adapter for Python.

 [Python Dotenv](https://github.com/theskumar/python-dotenv) Python-dotenv reads key-value pairs from a `.env` file and can set them as environment variables.
 It helps in the development of applications

 [Python Social Auth](https://github.com/python-social-auth) Python Social Authentication Made Simple